mkandyng/demo/streaming-api/readme.txt

 The objective of this program is to develop a solution that allow streaming of data from any source to any destination, allowing the flexibility to plug in any data filtering and transformation pipeline.
 This project demonstrate:

-1) Processing log messages and persist to DB using each of the different streaming API, persist to HSQL DB.
+1) Processing log messages and persist to DB using each of the different streaming API, persist to HSQL DB using JPA via Hibernate comes with Springboot.
 - A generic JSON reader to parse a file with log events stored in JSON format
 - The logic is to only store event after we have determine its duration (after received both start/end events).- We flag any events that exceed a certain threshold